gregwhitaker/netifi-acmeshoes/README.md

     ./gradlew clean buildImage

-If the build is successful, you will see the following Docker images in your local Docker repository:
+If the build is successful, you will see the following Docker images in your local Docker registry:

     gregnetifi/acmeshoes-store-app              0.1.0
     gregnetifi/acmeshoes-store-app              latest